Evanston Scholars

 Mary Finnegan

-Mary and her husband, Paul, have resided in Evanston since 1988.
-Their three children all graduated from ETHS.
-As a believer that education is key in achieving equity, she is currently on the boards of Evanston Scholars and Y.O.U.
-She also served as a mentor for two of the scholars at Evanston Scholars.
-Prior to that, she served on the board of the Evanston Community Foundation and was involved in her children's schools.
-Before before moving to Evanston, she worked in marketing for Lexis/Nexis.
-She graduated from Indiana University.
+Mary and her husband, Paul have resided in Evanston since 1988, and have three children who graduated from ETHS.
+Along with being a board member of Evanston Scholars, she also was a mentor for two of the scholars in the program.
+She was previously on the board of Y.O.U. as well as Evanston Community Foundation.
+Before moving to Evanston, she worked in marketing at Lexis/Nexis.
+She graduated with a B.S. from Indiana University.

 Picture